MelomanCool/url-match/README.md

 ### Path
 Consists of several folders separated by the "/" character.
 A folder can be either name of a folder, like `foo`, or a keyword, like `:bar`.
 Names are matched as is, while keywords are used for name extraction.

+The last "/" can be made optional, like so "/?".

 Mininal possible path consists of a single character: "/", but it's better to use "/?"

 Examples: